danjulio/lepton/ESP32/DesktopApp/readme.md

 The application is developed using the [xojo](https://www.xojo.com) development environment.
 64-bit binary images are provided for Mac OS X, Windows and x86 Linux systems.
 A 32-bit binary image is provided for Raspbian.
 Download the zip file for your platform.
 The application can be run directly from the unzipped directory by double clicking the application binary icon.

-Note: Zip files for each application platform can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well.
+Note: Zip files for each application platform can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.

 #### Current Version
 1.2.1 - Fix IP address entry for international users.